foxglove/schemas/schemas/README.md

 ## TextPrimitive

-A primitive representing a text label
+(Experimental, subject to change) A primitive representing a text label

 <table>
   <tr>